CodeClimbersIO/os-monitor/Readme.md

 2. Implement native bindings in `bindings/`
 3. Implement required traits and functions
 4. Update conditional compilation flags
+5. Refer to [src/platform.README.md](src/platform/README.md) for functionality to mimic

 ### Other notes